user experience | chrome extension

 inquiztr is a Chrome extension that modifies the Google search page to turn search terms into questions, and requires your best guess before you see the results.

-Inquiztr is a 2 week design sprint from my Master's Thesis on education, Playing with Firebrands.
+Inquiztr is a 2 week design sprint from my MFA thesis, Playing with Firebrands.

-One of the driving inspirations in my thesis work is from Warren Berger's A More Beautiful Question, where Berger, a journalist by trade, interviews leading experts on questioning.
-He finds that “[School has become] a venue for loading kids up with information and feeding them answers to questions they have not yet asked... squelch[ing] their natural curiosity.”
+According to Warren Berger in A More Beautiful Question, “[School has become] a venue for loading kids up with information and feeding them answers to questions they have not yet asked... squelch[ing] their natural curiosity.”
 The longterm consequences are that it leaves students disengaged and apathetic, primed to follow a standard or pre-determined path rather than explore their own interests.

 To do so, Google's traditional autocomplete is disabled, and a list of question words are provided to the users to jumpstart the questioning process.
 Once a question is formed, users enter their best guess at the answer, before seeing the search results as well as popular guesses for their question.